Safeguarding at Ingleton Primary School

 Excellent attendance is expected of all children, but when children are unwell parents are expected to confirm absences by telephone.
 If there is no notification school has a policy of phoning home at 9.30am to ascertain each child’s whereabouts.
 (First Day Response).
 If nobody can be contacted via the home number or mobile a message / messages will be left to encourage parents / carers to notify school and we will keep trying to make contact during the day, when possible.

-If a child’s attendance or punctuality is a cause for concern, school will work closely with the Educational Welfare Officer to remedy the situation.
+If a child’s attendance or punctuality is a cause for concern, school will work closely with the Attendance Officer to remedy the situation.
 Attendance rates are reported each term to the governors and attendance information features on reports for parents.
 Positive measures are in place to encourage good attendance and punctuality.
 The school Attendance Policy contains further details.

 Appointment of staff and induction of newly appointed staff and work placements All staff who are appointed to work in school have a criminal records search (DBS check) and complete a ‘disqualification by association’ form.
 This highlights people who have a criminal record or if previous allegations have been made against them, or anyone they are closely associated with.